wp-plugins/editorial-calendar/readme.txt

 = Is the calendar collecting data about my blog? =

-The calendar only collects data when you give us permission.
-We will prompt you to let us collect anonymous data about your blog.
-We are mostly focused on your configuration.
+After you use the calendar a few times we'll prompt you to let us collect a little anonymous data about your blog.
 Information like the size of your browser window and the number of posts you have per day help us make the calendar even better.

 The data is all available to the public.
-Everyone can view the <a href="http://www.zackgrossbart.com/edcal/mint/">Editorial Calendar Statistics</a>.
+Check out the <a href="http://www.zackgrossbart.com/edcal/mint/">Editorial Calendar Statistics</a>.

-= Can I add new languages? =

-Yes please!
-We are looking for translators.
-It only takes about 20 minutes.
-If you're interested please <a href="mailto:wp-edcal@googlegroups.com">contact us</a>.

 = What users can use the calendar? =